rubberduck203/switch-hal/README.md

 ## Why Switch-HAL?
 Why not just use raw GPIO?

 Did you mean to drive that line high?
 Or did you mean to _turn that LED off_?
 Wait a second... is that LED active _high_?
 Where's the schematic?
 Okay... cathode is wired to the input line... that means it's active low.

 Now repeat this every place in your code where you need to turn that LED on or off.
 What happens when the hardware changes?
 Using the raw GPIO to set pins high and low will have you making changes all over your code base.

-Wouldn't it be nicer if you only had to think about that once, when you initialize your application, and from then on out, simply called `led.on()` or `led.off()`.
+Wouldn't it be nicer if you only had to think about that once, when you initialize your application,
+and from then on out, simply called `led.on()` or `led.off()`.
 Having an abstraction at the proper level reduces cognitive load.
-Specifying whether a simple peripheral is active high or low in a single place in your application reduces the maintenance burden.
+Specifying whether a simple peripheral is active high or low in a single place in your application reduces the maintenace burden.

 ## Documentation